The Blonde Odalisque: Background

 Intimacy and delicacy are common themes found in Boucher's work.
 Venus Consoling Love and The Triumph of Venus are two of Boucher's other works that convey these themes.
 Both pieces show how Boucher's work progressed and helped pave the way to creating The Blonde Odalisque.
 His painting style is soft and delicate, yet bold brush strokes are representative of common Rococo themes such as delicacy and beauty.

-Boucher painted two somewhat different versions of The Blonde Odalisque.
-The first was made in 1751 and is now in Cologne, Germany.
-The Cologne version shows the girl resting with a book by her side and a fallen rose in the bottom middle of the painting.
-The second version of the painting was made in 1752 and is located in Munich, Germany.
-This version has a small golden box with a lion on the top in place of where the book was in the original version, and it has a different flower on the floor in a different location.
-The flower is tucked under the bed and is off to the left.
-The pillows on the floor in the Munich version are much lighter.
-The Cologne version with the book has a shadow cast over the pillows and some of the book.

 Boucher and Marie-Louise O'Murphy met through their affiliation with the Académie royale de peinture et de sculpture in Paris, which is also known as The Academy of Painting.
 Boucher was the principal painter at the academy when he met Marie and chose her to be his chief model.
 Boucher claimed to have relied on Marie's looks for inspiration for his future paintings.
 Marie quickly succeeded as a model at The Academy of Painting and was eventually recognized by King Louis XV and became his youngest mistress.

 Marie-Louise O'Murphy

 The woman seen in the painting is Marie-Louise O'Murphy, an Irish woman who was also known as Louison.
-She was born in 1737 and at the age of 14 became the youngest mistress to King Louis XV; she was still only 14 years old when she modelled for this painting.
-After the painting was commissioned by the French court of the Ancien Régime, The King was so intrigued by the painting that he summoned her for himself.
-She stayed with The king for two years before she was seen as a threat to The King's other mistresses and was caught asking the King personal questions.
+Born in 1737, she was only 14 years old when she modeled for this painting.
+After the painting was commissioned by the French court of the Ancien Régime, King Louis XV was so intrigued by the painting that he summoned her for himself, becoming the king's youngest mistress.
+She stayed with the king for two years before she was seen as a threat to his other mistresses and was caught asking the King personal questions.
 She was later asked to leave the Parc-aux-Cerfs, which was what Louis XV's secret brothel was called.
-Madame de Pompadour, Louis XV's most famous mistress, would regularly dismiss young mistresses for trying to get closer to Louis XV, these accusations are often overlooked.
+Madame de Pompadour, Louis XV's most famous mistress, would regularly dismiss young mistresses for trying to get closer to Louis XV: these accusations are often overlooked.